wheelerjoshua/now_i_know/til.md

 -- 09-30-21:
 I learned how complicated environment setup could potentially become.
 A simple misinterpretation of where something is installing can interrupt the entire process.
 Being able to identify where homebrew is installing may enable a more streamlined effort in future environment setups.
 I also learned broadly about how powerful jupyter notebook is and what can be done with it.

+-- 10-01-21:
+I learned that converting for loops into list comprehensions is both complicated and simple.
+I also learned that googling the answer sometimes makes things a lot more difficult than working through a solution on your own.

+-- 10-04-21:
+I was able to practice with dictionaries a little more and I learned that the more you use them, the less intimidating they become.